RebeccaRBell/travel_bucket_list/README.md

 # Travel Bucket List App

-This was a solo project as part of my studies to create an app to track someone's travel adventures.
+This was a solo project whilst studying with CodeClan with the brief of creating an app to track someone's travel adventures.

-#Project Brief
+# Project Brief

 The requirement for the project were to build an app allowing a user to: